 The same thing can be said every year and every single day.
 Before getting behind the wheel, remind yourself that by taking all the proper precautions, you can do your part to avoid becoming involved in a dangerous car crash.

-What Should I Do Immediately After a Kentucky Car Accident?
+What Should I Do Immediately After a Traffic Collision?

 Even when we do everything we can to prevent an accident, sometimes collisions still occur.
-Being involved in a car accident can be terrifying, but by following a basic crisis plan and keeping a cool head, you can make it through this difficult time and begin the process of moving forward with your life.
-If you’re involved in a car accident, follow these steps:
+Being involved in a car wreck can be terrifying, but by following a basic crisis plan and keeping a cool head, you can make it through this difficult time and begin the process of moving forward with your life.
+If you’re involved in an auto accident, follow these steps:

 - Get to a safe area.
 Pull over to the side of the road if you’re able to move your car and are blocking traffic.
 Turn your hazard lights on.